cloudevents/spec/http-webhook.md

 and it also does not prescribe the [HTTP target resource][rfc7230-section-5-1] that is used for delivery.

-If the delivery target supports and requires
-[Abuse Protection](#4-abuse-protection), the delivery request MUST include the `Origin` header.
-The `Origin` header value is a DNS name expression that identifies the sending system.
+If the delivery target supports and requires [Abuse Protection](#4-abuse-protection), the delivery request MUST include the `WebHook-Request-Origin` header.
+The `WebHook-Request-Origin` header value is a DNS name expression that identifies the sending system.

 ### 2.2.
 Delivery response